ic/k8s-letsencrypt/README.md

 ### Extra details

 * The container running `certbot` uses the `epic/kube-nginx-letsencrypt:0.1` image.
 The `Dockerfile` for that image is [available here](https://github.com/ic/kube-nginx-letsencrypt).
 This image is based on [prior work](https://github.com/sjenning/kube-nginx-letsencrypt) by @sjenning, with minor changes for usability.
+* A Kubernets CronJob is supposed to renew certificates every month (validity is for 90 days, but this ensures any problem is detected way before we hit the wall---and it was relatively easy to achieve, too).

 ### Gotchas